fromothers/www.maxhallinan.com/posts/_drafts/2018-02-22-learning-the-language-of-functional-programming.md

 understanding of that thought can only occur incidentally.

 In the way of thinking that is functional programming, a program is an arrow between two points.
-Points abstract values and arrows abstract transformations.
+The arrow originates at the point called "input" and ends at the point called "output".
+Each point is a value.
-An arrow between two points transforms one value into the other.
+An arrow between two points is a transformation of one value into the other.
-When two arrows connect three dots, `a -> b -> c`, then there is said to be an arrow between `a` and `c`.
-Functional programming is largely the game of abstracting smaller arrows to larger arrows until finally there is just one arrow transforming input to output.
+Thus, a line-count program is an arrow from string to integer.

+If one inspects the path of the arrow connecting input to output, one finds more dots connected by more arrows.
+That is because it is possible to create one arrow between two points by placing two arrows between three points.
+The line-count program might be a combination of two arrows: string to array and array to integer.
+When there is an arrow from string to array and an arrow from array to integer, then it is said that there is an arrow from string to integer.

 Laws dictate the arrows that exist between every pair of points.
 To connect two points, the functional programmer follows a law.
-Functional programming is applying laws to problems.
 So functional programming can be understood only when the laws are understood.
 If I write code in a functional language that applies laws I do not understand, maybe I have been a productive programmer but I have not understood functional